 But the experience is likely to be different to any other you might encounter in the British Isles – a familiarly British feel and language, but a hint of the foreign, too.

 You are saved the hassle of actually towing your caravan on any tour of these small islands – thanks to the local bylaws of Jersey (which permits caravan use) and Guernsey (which does not).

 Getting there by ferry is likely to be a sufficient adventure to add to that feeling of escaping to an entirely different place – and that is likely to be accentuated once you arrive.

-From one of the four registered caravan sites on Jersey, you may explore the whole of the Channel Islands at your leisure.
+From one of the beautiful caravan sites on Jersey, you may explore the whole of the Channel Islands at your leisure.